Steven-Boston/learning-notes/reading-102-2.md

 - Fast and responsive

 ### Text Editors versus IDEs
-- While a text editor allows for basic text editing, an integrated developement environment also handles compiling and debugging, as well as file management.
+While a text editor allows for basic text editing, an integrated developement environment also handles compiling and debugging, as well as file management.

+## Notes on Terminal Commands

+- Commands:
+- ls: displays list of folders in current directory
+  * -l creates a long listing
+  * adding an argument with directory name lists that directory instead
+- cd {name of directory}: Change to listed directory
+- cd .. : moves UP one directory
+- la:
+- touch: create new file
+- rm -rf {folder-name}: removes folder
+- pwd: (print working directory) displays current directory with extension
+- mkdir {name}: creates a folder
+- cp {item to copy} {file to copy to}: creates a copy of file
+- mv {filename} {destination}: moves file